ieti-eci/1.3-react-js-task-planner-part1/README.md

 7. Deploy your App to Heroku (https://dev.to/smithmanny/deploy-your-react-app-to-heroku-2b6f)

+8. Deploy your App as an Azure Webapp (https://devblogs.microsoft.com/premier-developer/deploying-react-apps-to-azure-with-azure-devops/)

-8. Submit your github repo along with the heroku url of your solution!
+9. Submit your github repo along with the heroku and azure url of your solution!